-Students with language-based learning differences often have difficulty with executive functioning: mental control skills like organization, time management, planning, self-discipline, task initiation, and follow through, which together help us manage our lives.
+Students with language-based learning differences often have difficulty with executive functioning: neurologically-based skills like organization, time management, planning, self-discipline, task initiation, and follow through, which together help us manage our lives.
 As part of Gow’s commitment to rethink the learning process, we teach executive function skills throughout the school experience.
-Some students need extra help, however.
-For them, we offer Executive Function Coaching (EFC).
+However, some students need extra help.
+For them, we offer Executive Functions Coaching (EFC).

 An Individualized Program

-Students meet one-on-one with their EF coach, generally weekly for 45 minutes and touching base more often.
+Students enrolled in the EFC program typically meet one-on-one with their EF coach once a week for 45-60 minutes.
 They set goals based on student needs, from organizing a backpack to planning for long-term projects.
 Students work on skill-building activities and develop strategies that they can own... on their own.
-The aim is not to do for students but to prepare them to do for themselves.
+The aim is not to do the work for students, but to prepare the students to be able to do the work for themselves.